li-chiun-lin/CodingCompetitions/GoogleKickStart/2022_D/TouchbarTyping.md

 ## Input

-The first line of the input gives the number of test cases, $T$ . $T$ test cases follow.
+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.

 The first line of each test case contains one integer $N$: the length of the word $S$.

 The second line of each test case contains $N$ integers: each $S_i$ is the character at the $i$-th index.

 The third line of each test case contains one integer $M$: the length of the keyboard $K$.

 The fourth line of each test case contains $M$ integers: each $K_i$ is the character at the $i$-th key.

 ## Sample Input